Skip to Content

 Additionally, the manufacturer must provide instructions on how to use their products safely.

 If the lack of adequate warning caused you bodily injuries, the manufacturer could be held accountable through a product liability claim.
-The same is true if the product has a design defect or manufacturing defect that turns it into a hazard.
+The same is true if the product has a design or manufacturing defect that turns it into a hazard.
 Some defects can cause catastrophic injuries that justify damages for your medical expenses, lost wages, and pain and suffering stemming from the accident.

 You have a limited time to file your claim.
 The statute of limitations in Florida states that you have up to 2 years from the date of the incident to file a lawsuit, but you should always file sooner if you can.
-There are exceptions to this 2 year time-frame.
-For example, if the incident occurred on or before March 24, 2023, you will have 4 years from the date of the incident to file a lawsuit.